fetchai/agents-aea/docs/acn-internals.md

 i.e. `DHTPeer1` is the first hop
 of the routing.
-Let `Agent` be the local agent directly connected to `DHTPeer1`, and let `DHTPeer2` a direct peer of peer `DHTPeer1`.
+Let `Agent` be the local agent directly connected to `DHTPeer1`, `DHTPeer2` a direct peer of peer `DHTPeer1`.

-We may have different scenario:
+When the envelope is leaving `DHTPeer1`, we may have different scenario:

-1) the field `sender` of the envelope is not registered in any of the one connected to the peer locally: the message is considered invalid, and it is dropped.
+1) In case of direct connection, and the field `sender` of the envelope is not the local agent address: the message is considered invalid, and it is dropped.

 <div class="mermaid">